yo1dog/vscode-multi-cursor-search/README.md

 # multi-cursor-search

-Preforms a search starting after each cursor.
+Performs a search starting after each cursor.
 If a result is found, the cursor is moved to select the result.
 Basically acts just like a normal search but is repeated for each cursor.

 Supports both plain and RegExp searches.